The Penderwicks: Characters

 The four Penderwick sisters share some similarities with the four March sisters from Little Women.

 Like Meg, Rosalind is the oldest and takes her responsibility for her younger sisters seriously.
 She is usually the voice of reason when decisions need to be made.

 Skye is a tomboy with a quick temper like Jo, and is considered the most intelligent sister because she excels at math.

 Jane is a writer and enjoys writing fictional stories for her family to read, which is also similar to Jo.
 She is imaginative and describes the world around her as if she is the main character from her books, Sabrina Starr, which is something that her sisters do not always understand.

 Batty, the youngest Penderwick sister, is very shy around other people, but loves animals.
 She shares a special bond with Hound, the Penderwick's dog, who often sleeps in Batty's room and plays with her.

 Reception

 The Penderwicks won the annual National Book Foundation's National Book Award for Young People's Literature in 2005.
-The judges compared the novel to Louisa May Alcott's Little Women and E. Nesbit's The Story of the Treasure Seekers.
+The judges compared the Penderwicks to the March sisters from Louisa May Alcott's Little Women and the Bastables from E. Nesbit's The Story of the Treasure Seekers.

-The setting is more modern than Alcott's or Nesbit's, but the style is similar to Alcott's books, like Little Women, Little Men, Jo's Boys, Under the Lilacs and Rose in Bloom.

 In 2012, it was ranked number 29 on a list of the top 100 children's novels published by School Library Journal.
 The Penderwicks is recommended for readers ages 9 and up by Common Sense Media.